Maherukh/MusikPlayer/README.md

 A farely new candidate, learning React.js would love to hear form you for any bugs or UI improvements.

-Do check out the live project hosted on ().
+Do check out the live project hosted on (musik-player.netlify.app).